-As established by Act 50 of 1993, the Keystone Recreation, Park and Conservation Fund is funded through a dedicated portion of the Realty Transfer Tax, which is a joint tax paid by both the seller and buyer as a result of a real estate transaction.
+As established by Act 50 of 1993, the Keystone Recreation, Park and Conservation Fund is funded through a dedicated portion of the realty transfer tax, a joint tax paid by the seller and buyer during a real estate transaction.
 The seller and the buyer are each required to pay 1% of the total purchase price, for a total of 2%.
 Half of this (or 1%) is allocated to state government and the other 1% is divided equally between the local municipality and the local school district.

 Fifteen percent (15%) of the state’s share of revenue from this tax is then placed into the Keystone Fund to be allocated to projects as established by law.